Frequently Asked Questions

 Do you have a payment plan?

-Yes, we offer a payment plant for full share CSA's. $250 at the time of sign up and $250 due by the first pickup.
+Yes, we offer a payment plant for East Peoria full share CSA's. $275 at the time of sign up and $275 due by the first pickup.
 If you sign up after the first pickup, reach out to me and we can work something out.

 Above all else, we want our food to be affordable to anyone who desires it.
-But we are also a business that requires profits to be sustained.
+Feel free to reach out if price is an issue, occasionally members want to donate money to subsidize other peoples' shares.

 What if I can't make a pickup?